cullen-b/Tradovate-Python-Client/README.md

 # Tradovate-Python-Client
 This library jumpstarts your ability to make trades with the Tradovate API using Python!

+This is not a complete Tradovate API wrapper, it only has the code you need to make trades.

 My apologies in advance for using incorrect Python Syntax...